FreePhoenix888/generate-table-of-contents-for-markdown/README.md

 ```
 generate-table-of-contents-for-markdown [Options]

-Generates usage ways of CLI applications of npm package in markdown format
+Generates a table of contents for a markdown file

 Options:
   --version             Show version number                            [boolean]
-  --package-name       Name of the package
+  --markdown-file-path  Path of the markdown file            [string] [required]
-                [string] [default: Name of the package in the current directory]
-  --cli-utility-names  Names of the CLI utilities
-  [array] [default: Keys of the bin property of package.json in the current dire
-                                                                          ctory]
   --root-header-level   Header level of the root header.
-Example: If you want gen
+Example: If you want ge
-                       erated headers to have 4 hashes, then specify 3 here
+                        nerated headers to have 2 hashes, then specify 2 here
-                                                           [number] [default: 3]
+                                                           [number] [default: 1]
   --help                Show help                                      [boolean]
 ```

 <!-- CLI_HELP_END -->

 ## Cli Usage Ways